-The "new" TCP DoS attacks
+The new TCP DoS attacks

-- Some (supposedly) new and killer vulnerabilities had been discovered by researchers of Outpost24. - There were many claims about their impact... and they receive their share of press. - The information provided by Outpost24 was really scarce, and some of it simply didn't make sense - What followed was: More press, some panic, speculation by the comunity. - At some point, some vendors and CSIRTs that were aware about our efforts on TCP & IP security came back to us ("What is this all about?") - So we concentrated on the aforementioned issues, and developed and provided specific advice to vendors. - it was the only advice that they had.
+- Some (supposedly) new and killer attacks had been discovered by Outpost24. - The attacks received a lot of press. - And there were many claims about their impact. - The information provided by Outpost24 was really scarce, and some of it simply didn't make sense - What followed: More press, some panic, speculation by the comunity. - At some point, some vendors and CSIRTs that were aware about our efforts on TCP & IP security came back to us ("What is this all about?") - So we concentrated on the aforementioned issues, and developed and provided specific advice to vendors. - it was the only advice that they had.